Eddie Shore: Playing career

 Shore and the Bruins won their second Stanley Cup in 1939.
 Shore retired and bought the Springfield Indians of the American Hockey League, where he was player-owner in 1939–40.
 He was persuaded to rejoin the Bruins after injuries to the Bruins' defence corps, with an agreement that he would play in home games for $200 per match.
 Shore played just four games for Boston, and was reported as being unenthusiastic about the arrangement.
 Obtaining permission to play in the Indians' home games, he began to agitate to play in Springfield road games as well, which provoked his trade to the New York Americans on January 25, 1940, for Eddie Wiseman and $5000.
 He stayed with the Americans through their elimination from the playoffs, and was simultaneously playing with the Indians in their playoff games.
 Shore's final NHL game was March 24 against the Detroit Red Wings, which coincidentally was also the final NHL game for Hall of Famer and teammate Nels Stewart.

 In February 1940, Shore and eight other arena managers organized the Ice Capades.

+Throughout his career Shore had a reputation as a fierce competitor which was solidified by his aggressive style of play, which contributed to his nickname as one of the toughest players of his era.
+Shore's career was marked by significant injuries, yet he continued to play and push the boundaries of defencemen's roles by incorporating offensive strategies.
+Being viewed as one of the best defenceman in the history of the NHL.

+Richard A. Johnson, curator of The Sports Museum in Boston, once remarked: “I always describe Shore as both the Babe Ruth and Ty Cobb of hockey.
+He had skill and a charisma that made you never want to take your eyes off him, and he also had a competitive ferocity that created this aura of imminent dread and contention that was always present.
+You always had the sense that something was going to happen when he was on the ice.”